ptypy.utils package¶

 - ptypy.utils.plot_utils.pause(interval)¶

-If there is an active figure, it will be updated and displayed before the pause, and the GUI event loop (if any) will run during the pause.
+- Run the GUI event loop for interval seconds. - If there is an active figure, it will be updated and displayed before the pause, and the GUI event loop (if any) will run during the pause. - This can be used for crude animation.
+For more complex animation use - matplotlib.animation.- If there is no active figure, sleep for interval seconds instead. - See also - matplotlib.animation

 - ptypy.utils.plot_utils.plot_storage(S, fignum=100, modulus='linear', slices=(slice(None, 1, None), slice(None, None, None), slice(None, None, None)), si_axes='x', mask=None, **kwargs)¶